Rebecca Clarke (composer): Early life

 Following her criticism of his extra-marital affairs, Clarke's father turned her out of the house and cut off her funds.
 She had to leave the Royal College in 1910 and supported herself through her viola playing.
 Clarke (along with Jessie Grimson) became one of the first female professional orchestral musicians when she was selected by Sir Henry Wood to play in the Queen's Hall Orchestra in 1912.
+She was highly sought after as a violist, playing with Artur Schnabel, Pablo Casals, Jascha Heifetz, Jacques Thibaud, Guilhermina Suggia, Arthur Rubinstein, Pierre Monteux, and George Szell, among others.

-In 1916 she moved to the United States to continue her performing career.
-A short, lyrical piece for viola and piano entitled Morpheus, composed under the pseudonym of "Anthony Trent", was premiered at her 1918 joint recital with cellist May Mukle in New York City.
+In 1916 Clarke moved to the United States to continue her performing career.
+In 1918, she premiered her short, lyrical piece for viola and piano titled Morpheus, composed under the pseudonym of 'Anthony Trent,' at her joint recital with cellist May Mukle in New York City.
 Reviewers praised the "Trent", largely ignoring the works credited to Clarke premiered in the same recital.
+She continued to perform with May Mukle in Hawaii in 1918 and 1919, and on a tour of the British colonies in 1923.

 Her compositional career peaked in a brief period, beginning with the viola sonata she entered in a 1919 competition sponsored by Elizabeth Sprague Coolidge, Clarke's neighbour and a patron of the arts.
 In a field of 72 entrants, Clarke's sonata tied for first place with a composition by Ernest Bloch.
 Coolidge later declared Bloch the winner.
 Reporters speculated that "Rebecca Clarke" was only a pseudonym for Bloch himself, or at least that it could not have been Clarke who wrote these pieces, as the idea that a woman could write such a beautiful work was socially inconceivable.
 The sonata was well received and had its first performance at the Berkshire music festival in 1919.
 In 1921 Clarke again made an impressive showing in Coolidge's composition competition with her piano trio, though again failed to take the prize.
 A 1923 rhapsody for cello and piano followed, sponsored by Coolidge, making Clarke the only female recipient of Coolidge's patronage.
 These three works represent the height of Clarke's compositional career.